Jerrylum/Project5296-NetworkSetup/README.md

 -   Run `yarn format` or `npm format` to format the code.

 ## Testing

-Check the placeholder test examples to get started :

-- `/src/app.ts` that provide a function `sum`
-- `/test/app.spec.ts` who test the `sum` function

-This files are just an example, feel free to remove it

 -   Run `yarn test` or `npm test` to execute all tests.
 -   Run `yarn test:watch` or `npm test:watch` to run tests in watch (loop) mode.